octoml/deploy_octo_azureml/README.md

 * The OctoML SDK (platform access token required)
 * <a href="https://try.octoml.ai/cli/">Download the OctoML CLI</a>

-> **_NOTE:_**  While the CLI is available to everyone, an access token is required to get the full benefits of OctoML's model optimization stack.
+> **_NOTE:_**  While the CLI is publicly available to try, an access token is required to get the full benefits of OctoML's model-optimization stack.
 Learn more about the CLI here.

 ## Deploy an Optimized Model to an Azure ML Managed Endpoint

 <img src="./assets/workflow.png" width="650" height="350"></img>

 ### 1. Upload and Optimize a Model
 From the Explore UI page, upload a model in an ONNX, Pytorch, Tensorflow, or SciKit model format.
-Click the Explore button to continue to the model optimization workflow settings page.
+Click the *Explore* button to continue to the model optimization workflow settings page.

 ### 2. Explore Cloud Cost Savings
 * In the next page, select the hardware targets you would like to explore potential performance and cost savings.